leesahanders/learn_shinytest2_LisaBranch/README.md

 So we have now taken this project where we uploaded a zip onto workbench and we have now set it up in git so we can take advantage of automated workflows.

+Tip: Other authentication options can also work, such as setting up a ssh key and configuring the git credentials with `usethis::use_git_config(user.name = "MyName", user.email = "MyEmail@Email.com")`

 ## Trevor's run through: Testing